SAVE THE DATE! The Bike Cleveland Fundo takes place Sept 7th, 2019!

 Q: I do not own a bike.
 Can I rent one?

-A: The MCPc Fundo is part of NEOCycle, a weekend long celebration of biking in Northeast Oho.
-We will have plenty of entertainment, food and socializing available after the ride so stick around at the Hub at Edgewater Park and hang out with us and other MCPc Fundo riders.
-We’re still working out the details but stay tuned to this website and sign up for updates so you’ll know about all of the events at Edgewater and around Cleveland.
+A: The Fundo is part of NEOCycle, a weekend long celebration of biking in Northeast Ohio.
+We will have plenty of entertainment, food and socializing available after the ride so stick around at the Hub at Edgewater Park and hang out with us, other Fundo riders, and everyone else at the Hub!

 Q: The streets are open.
 Why should I pay for this ride?